bajohn/rf2/README.md

 - Figure out parameterized subscriptions!
 - Figure how to get query strings from auto-generated queries.
 - Set up card subscriptions with properly scoped parameters (`cardValue, roomId`)
+- What's up with the offset in the card movements?